 Smoke is unique in that it adds flavor to food but isn't an actual ingredient.
 And it tastes so dang good!
 Smoke also adds color to the food, with different types of wood imparting different shades.
 For example, cherry will give a deep mahogany color.

 Types / Species of Wood

-There are dozens of different types of wood from the forest, orchard or exotic locations.
-These are the most popular and common used for smoking.
+There are dozens of different types of wood from the forest, orchards or exotic locations.
+These are the most popular and commonly used for smoking.
 Listed in order of intensity from mildest to most full-flavored.